 The zero rate for Valued Added Tax often causes some confusion amongst preparers of returns.
 The reason for this is that the zero rate is interpreted as the same as not being applicable to VAT at all.

-Although multiplying a net amount by zero is mathematically the same as not performing any calculation altogether, there is a significant difference with regards to submitting a VAT return.
+Although multiplying a net amount by zero is mathematically the same as not performing any calculation altogether, there is a significant difference with regards to submitting a return or deciding on whether VAT registration is applicable at all..

 Zero rated items are included in the submission figures whereas items which are exempt are excluded.